cchurch/api-docs/source/includes/_api_account.md

 ## Get Account
 <!--===================================================================-->

-Returns an Account object by id
+Returns an Account object by ID

 > Request